 Inverted W but has since morphed into more of a

-That lingering Timing problem is what got, and is still
+That Timing problem is what got, and is still

-Strasburg's elbow and will eventually getting his shoulder.
+getting, Stephen Strasburg's elbow and will eventually get his shoulder.

 Flat Arm Syndrome

-In the past, I have referred to the root cause of Stephen Strasburg's elbow
+I have referred to the root cause of Stephen Strasburg's

 more descriptive term...

-In the clip below, see how Stephen Strasburg's elbow starts
+In the clip below, see how Stephen Strasburg's shoulders

-to move to the left while his pitching arm is flat?
+starts to turn while his pitching arm is FLAT and not UP?